 This added wind energy adds diversity to our energy mix, allowing us to deliver safe, reliable and affordable energy to customers.

-Because wind energy is clean, it will help us meet our goal to reduce carbon dioxide emissions 40% from 2005 levels by the year 2030 across our entire service territory.
+Wind energy is a fuel-free renewable resource that will help us meet our goal to reduce carbon dioxide emissions 40% from 2005 levels by the year 2030 across our entire service territory.

 The many benefits of wind energy

-- Wind is a clean source of energy and a key part of our balanced energy mix.
+- Wind is a clean source of energy and a key part of our diversified energy mix.